uwefladrich/scriptengine/docs/sphinx/installation.rst

 The ``venv`` module will also install the ``pip`` package manager in the virtual environment.
-Once the virtual environment is activated, use ``pip`` to install ScriptEngine, along with it's dependencies, from the Python Package Index (PyPI_):
+Once the virtual environment is activated, use ``pip`` to install ScriptEngine, along with its dependencies, from the Python Package Index (PyPI_):

 .. code-block:: shell